 What to expect after surgery?

-Dr. Farris and his staff will provide specific instructions regarding your surgery.
+Dr. Farris and his staff at Farris Plastic Surgery will provide specific instructions regarding your surgery.
 Postoperative pain is minimal and recovery is within 1 week, usually a few days.
 Strenuous activity should be avoided for 3 weeks.
 Breast implant massage should begin after surgery and will be described to you in the office.
 This massage will reduce the risk of capsular contracture (tightening due to scar tissue around the implant).
 The results of breast augmentation are long lasting under normal circumstances.
 Keep in mind however, implants need to be replaced if they leak or rupture.
 As you age, experience childbirth or undergo weight change, you may need revision surgery to change your implants or have a breast lift.

 - Where are the incisions made during a beast augmentation and will they leave scars?

 The two most common incisions used for breast augmentation are either the small incision placed at the lower breast fold/crease or at the lower half areola (pigmented skin around the nipple) border.
 All incisions result in permanent scars but these scars tend to fade and heal very well and are well concealed.

 - How do you determine what type of implant to use?